 The science that is Flash Point is neurobiology meets quantum physics.
 Cranial mapping and deep-brain stimulation.
 At its very best, the elimination of pain.
 I'll take the migraine cure please (they are the bane of my existence).
 The science is well presented and understandable.

 Unfortunately, the incredible gains that can be achieved through scientific and medical advancement are often exploited.

-Locke shares the gains but the tension and thrill of the story is based upon the exploitation of those breakthroughs.
-In many ways Locke is applying Newton’s Third Law to motivation as opposed to motion.
+Locke shares the gains but the tension and thrill of the story are based upon the exploitation of those breakthroughs.
+In many ways, Locke is applying Newton’s Third Law to motivation as opposed to motion.